Updated June 28, 2026

 Submit Applications (January-March)

 Most REU deadlines fall between January 15 and March 1.
-Apply to multiple programs as acceptance rates are typically 10-20%.
+Apply to multiple programs as acceptance rates are 10-20%.
 Tailor each personal statement to the specific program's research focus.

 4